ergoplatform/ergodocs/docs/ef/ergo-foundation.md

 However, most development is done through [bounties](bounties.md) and publicly logged [here](https://github.com/kushti/bounties/tree/master/data)

-- **Ergo Foundation**: Two members receive a salary for their contributions to the ecosystem, while two others are compensated with a modest amount of ERG.
+- **Ergo Foundation**: Two members receive a salary for their contributions to the ecosystem, while two others are rewarded with a small amount of ERG.
 Both kushti and Justin choose not to receive any compensation.
 - **Marketing**: Four individuals are compensated for their efforts.
 Further details can be found in the [relationship to marketing](#relationship-to-marketing) section.
 - **Development**: Three individuals are salaried, with additional contributions being covered by [bounties](bounties.md).
 For more information on this structure see the [relationship to development](#relationship-to-development) section.